Instructor | Hao-Wen Dong (ude.hcimu@gnodwh) |

 An introduction to generative AI and its applications to music and audio creation.
 Topics include music generation, audio synthesis and assistive music creation tools.
 Students work on a semester-long group project to gain hands-on experience on creating music using AI tools.
 Prior coding experience is recommended.

-Week | Date | Lecture | Project | Assignments |
+Week | Date | Lecture | Assignments | Project |

 ---|---|---|---|---|